Members

 Elham Azizi

-Principal Investigator Bio: Elham joined Columbia in 2020 as the Herbert and Florence Irving Assistant Professor of Cancer Data Research (in the Irving Institute for Cancer Dynamics) and Assistant Professor of Biomedical Engineering.
+Principal Investigator Elham joined Columbia in 2020 as the Herbert and Florence Irving Assistant Professor of Cancer Data Research (in the Irving Institute for Cancer Dynamics) and Assistant Professor of Biomedical Engineering.
 She is also affiliated with the Department of Computer Science, Data Science Institute, and the Herbert Irving Comprehensive Cancer Center.
 Elham holds a BSc in Electrical Engineering from Sharif University of Technology, an MSc in Electrical Engineering and a PhD in Bioinformatics from Boston University.
 She was a postdoctoral fellow in the Dana Pe'er Lab at Columbia University and Memorial Sloan Kettering Cancer Center.
 Her multidisciplinary research utilizes novel machine learning techniques and single-cell genomic and imaging technologies to study the dynamics and circuitry of interacting cells in the tumor microenvironment.
-She is a recipient of the CZI Science Diversity Leadership Award, NSF CAREER Award, Tri-Institutional Breakout Prize for Junior Investigators, NIH NCI Pathway to Independence Award, an American Cancer Society Postdoctoral Fellowship, and an IBM Best Paper Award at the New England Statistics Symposium.
-Curriculum Vitae Teaching: BMEN 4480 Statistical Machine Learning in Genomics (Spring Semester) |
+She is a recipient of the NYAS/Takeda Early-Career Innovator in Science Award, CZI Science Diversity Leadership Award, NSF CAREER Award, Tri-Institutional Breakout Prize for Junior Investigators, NIH NCI Pathway to Independence Award, American Cancer Society Postdoctoral Fellowship, and IBM Best Paper Award at the New England Statistics Symposium.
+Curriculum Vitae Teaching: BMCS 4480 Statistical Machine Learning in Genomics (Fall Semester) |

-Lingting Shi Postdoctoral Research Scientist (co-mentored with José McFaline-Figueroa) Lingting is a postdoctoral research scientist at the Herbert and Florence Irving Institute for Cancer Dynamics.
+NCI T32 Postdoctoral Fellow (co-mentored with José McFaline-Figueroa) Lingting is a postdoctoral research scientist at the Herbert and Florence Irving Institute for Cancer Dynamics.
 She received a BS in biomedical engineering at Rutgers University, where she worked on developing an in vitro approach to identifying skin sensitizers with machine learning tools in Dr. Martin Yarmush’s Lab.
 Then for her Ph.D. degree, she joined Dr. Lance Kam’s lab at Columbia BME to study the mechanosensing of regulatory T cell induction for the generation of Tregs to treat autoimmune diseases.
-Now Lingting is very excited to study cancer with computational approaches and explore the interaction between the immune system and cancer in the Azizi lab!
+Now, Lingting is very excited to study cancer with computational approaches and explore the interaction between the immune system and cancer in the Azizi lab!
 Outside of the lab, Lingting enjoys cycling, camping, traveling, and exploring NYC. |

 Achille Nazaret PhD student (co-advised with David Blei), Eric & Wendy Schmidt Center Ph.D.
 Fellow Achille is currently a Columbia PhD student in Computer Science.
 He previously studied at Ecole Polytechnique in France, where he developed his passion for theoretical science (mathematics, statistics, physics, CS) and machine learning.
 Achille has oriented his scientific excitement toward biology and genomics when conducting research in the Yosef Computational Biology lab at UC Berkeley in 2019.
 He is enthused about the potential of data, computer power and rigorous analytical tools to solve global issues and he hopes to make valuable progress in the Azizi Lab! |